MathieuAuclair/DawnOfTheCollegians/README.md

 ### TODO

 #### PROGRAMMER
+* create a lot of editor tools for artist and gamedevel
 * make the game compatible with airconsole
 * make a pathfinding script
 * create a zombie script that can focus on multiple human